Linguists Discover Previously Unidentified Language In Malaysia

 "Jedek is not a language spoken by an unknown tribe in the jungle, as you would perhaps imagine, but in a village previously studied by anthropologists," Niclas Burenhult, associate professor of general linguistics and the first researcher to record the language, said in a statement released by the university.
 "As linguists, we had a different set of questions and found something that the anthropologists missed."

-Doctoral student Joanne Yager spent four years doing intensive field work and studying the language.
+Doctoral student Joanne Yager spent four years doing intensive fieldwork and studying the language.

 "There are so many undocumented, undescribed languages that nobody has worked with," Yager told NPR.
 "But the difference here is ... we didn't know that it existed at all.
 Most languages that are undescribed and undocumented, we know that they exist."

 One possible reason the language went undetected for so long, she says, is that the formerly nomadic people who spoke it didn't have a single consistent name for it.
-(The name "Jedek" comes from one of several terms the speakers use.)
+(The name Jedek comes from one of several terms the speakers use.)

-Research by Yager and Burenhult was published in the latest issue of Linguistic Typology, and publicly announced by Lund University on Tuesday.
+Research by Yager and Burenhult was published in the latest issue of Linguistic Typology and publicly announced by Lund University on Tuesday.

-You can hear a small sample of Jedek in a video published by Lund University.
+You can hear a small sample of Jedek in a video published by the school.

 Yager says that Jedek is surprising, in part, because it has words that have little in common with the languages immediately around it — but which were familiar to linguists from languages "spoken farther away, like in other parts of Malaysia and southern Thailand."